rjoberon/cod/_posts/2025-07-02-companies-locations-dates-and-people.md

 There's another company – *Infinitron, Inc.* – that seems to have played a role in the codec.
-It is mentioned in the [patent WO1998040842A1] that was published in September 17, 1998.
+It is mentioned in the [patent WO1998040842A1] that was published on September 17, 1998.
 The patent contains the paper [An approach of fast integer reversible wavelet transform for image compression][chao1997approach] written by Hongyang Chao and Paul Fisher of "Computer and Information Science Inc." [sic] located at *3401 East University #104, Denton, TX 76208*.
-That is the address that Infinop, Inc. gave on its web page and *not* the CSI, Inc. page from the other paper!
-The patent also contains a product flyer for the *Lightning Strike Image Compressor (LSIC)* version 3.0, distributed by *Infinitron, Inc.*  – also located at *3401 East University #104, Denton, TX 76208*.
+That is the address that Infinop, Inc. (!) gave on its web page and **not** the CSI, Inc. page from the other paper!
+The patent also contains a product flyer for the [Lightning Strike Image Compressor (LSIC) version 3.0](/documentation.html#lsic-30), distributed by *Infinitron, Inc.*  – also located at *3401 East University #104, Denton, TX 76208*.
 And, last but not least, the patent shows HTML source code to embed an image map that links to www.infinop.com.

 [patent WO1998040842A1]: https://patents.google.com/patent/WO1998040842A1
 [chao1997approach]: https://www.researchgate.net/publication/2342291_An_Approach_to_Fast_Integer_Reversible_Wavelet_Transforms_for_Image_Compression